pc2/ERIs-FPGA/README.md

-# Computing and Compressing Electron Repulsion Integrals on FPGAs
+# Source Code for Computing and Compressing Electron Repulsion Integrals on FPGAs

 This repository contains the FPGA kernels for computing and compressing electron repulsion integrals, citation: